Khalif Wyatt: Return to Holon (2018)

 On July 7, 2018, Wyatt returned to Hapoel Holon for a second stint, signing a one-year deal.
 On October 17, 2018, Wyatt recorded a career-high 35 points, shooting 8-of-16 from 3-point range, along with five rebounds and five assists in a 104–111 overtime loss to Reyer Venezia.
 In December 2018, his knee problems ruled him out again, until the end of the season.

 San Miguel Alab Pilipinas (2019–2020)

 On October 23, 2019, Wyatt signed a three-month contract with Philippines-based San Miguel Alab Pilipinas of the pan-ASEAN Basketball League (ABL) as one of its three import players.
 He appeared in eight games for the Alab Pilipinas, averaging 16.3 points, 3.8 rebounds and 4.7 assists per game.
 On January 16, 2020, Wyatt parted ways with the team.

 Châlons-Reims (2020)

 On January 30, 2020, Wyatt signed with Champagne Châlons-Reims of the French LNB Pro A.

 The Basketball Tournament

 Khalif Wyatt played for Team Sons of Westwood in the 2018 edition of The Basketball Tournament.
 In three games, he averaged 7.0 points per game and 2.0 assists per game.
 Team Sons of Westwood ALS made it to the Super 16 before falling to Team Challenge ALS.

+Post-playing career

+In July 2023, Wyatt joined Temple men's basketball's staff as the program's first Director of Player Development.